 Due to the necessity of removing a significant length of the oesophagus, the stomach is "...

-Linitis plastica is a descriptive term usually referring to the appearance of the stomach, although the rectum can also be described this way (see: linitis plastica of the rectum).
+Linitis plastica is a descriptive term usually referring to the appearance of the stomach, although the rectum can also be described this way.
 The appearance is said to be reminiscent of an old leather water-bottle.

 Littre hernia is a hernia containing a Meckel's diverticulum.
 Also known as a persistent omphalomesenteric duct hernia.
 It is most frequently encountered in the inguinal region.